gbattra/OOP-Design-Patterns-in-Java/HW4/Encoders/rec/README.md

 - `S decode(K sequence);`<br>
 A wrapper around the `root` node's `next()` method.
-The implementation of this method is similar to encode, however, there are two steps: first, get the next symbol in the sequence, then encode that symbol again and subtract the size of that encoding from the front of the sequence before continuing the loop.
+The implementation of this method is similar to encode, however, there are two steps: first, decode the next symbol in the sequence, then encode that symbol again and subtract the size of that encoding from the front of the sequence before continuing the loop.